S19 (ZVV)

 The S19 is a regional railway line of the S-Bahn Zürich on the Zürcher Verkehrsverbund (ZVV), Zürich transportation network.

+At Zürich HB, trains of the S19 service usually depart from underground tracks (Gleis) 31–34 (Löwenstrasse station).

 Route

 The core of the route operates from Dietikon to Effretikon, operating via Zürich Hauptbahnhof and the Weinberg tunnel.
 At peak periods, trains are extended hourly from Dietikon to Koblenz, and half-hourly from Effretikon to Pfäffikon ZH.
 The following stations are served: